onurpe/astro-paper/src/content/blog/where-to-grow-indoor-herbs-edibles.md

   - indoor-gardening
 draft: false
 ---
+Welcome to the world of indoor gardening!
+When you think of gardening, you might picture a large outdoor space with fences and rows of produce.
+But did you know that growing food indoors is not just for apartment dwellers?
+In fact, it can extend your growing season by months and can be cultivated year-round.

+With indoor gardening, you can increase your annual crop yields and even try growing new fruits and vegetables that may not thrive in an outdoor environment.
+And the best part?
+It's easy and low-cost to get started, takes up very little space, and requires minimal daily care.

+If you're new to gardening, don't worry!
+We will help you to plan your indoor garden for herbs and edibles in this guide.
 Regardless of the size of your home, you can cultivate a variety of edible plants indoors as long as there is some access to natural light.
 You can create growing zones in areas such as windowsills, under a skylight, or in well-lit rooms.
 If you have a dark area, you can still grow edibles by installing grow lights.

 ## Table of contents